 Mandatory retirement was abolished in 1986.
+So, what is forced retirement exactly?
 At about this time, downsizing became a popular corporate practice as a means to increase profitability and shareholder return.

 The Dirty Secrets About Age Discrimination

 The difference, of course, is that it occurs after a certain age.
 In spite of legislation, ageism is all around us and almost impossible to change because it's based on preconceived notions.

 Things That Reinforce Ageism

 That was how it was back then, yet today we recognize that same desire to get ahead with a cruel twist.
 While we patiently waited our turn, the younger generations have leap frogged ahead of us into management positions.
 Now, they wield the axes and are intent on pruning dead branches.

 The Other Side of the Story

 Their story might be they feel undervalued, taken for granted, and their career is dead ended.
 Perhaps they were demoted or passed over for promotion time after time until they finally gave up.

 It’s human nature to resist change, especially when everything seems out of your control.
 Your boss might be only half your age with hardly any experience, yet telling you how to do your job.

 How to Combat Ageism?

 The naked truth is all you have control over is yourself.
 Having stated the obvious, you have the ability to influence others perceptions of yourself.

 To achieve this requires a collaborative spirit and desire to help others.
 A win-win approach with your boss where your performance is exemplary and you become the de-facto person tackling new projects.

 Keep yourself current by taking courses and attending any conferences you can.
 Is there an opportunity to do a “Lunch and learn” session to share your knowledge with co-workers?

-What is the real cost?
+What is the Real Cost?